On Identifying Anomalies in Tor Usage with Applications in Detecting Internet Censorship: Approach

-To avoid the problems with a fixed threshold, we calculate a threshold based on the characteristics of each country.
-By tracking the expected residual value over time for each country, with the assumption that anomalies are relatively rare events, an expected anomalous threshold can be determined based on the likelihood of a given observed error for that country.
+As such, we calculate an ongoing threshold based on the characteristics of each country.
+By tracking the expected residual value for each country an expected anomalous threshold can be determined based on typical observed errors.

-In data where errors are assumed to be normally distributed, the appropriate means to calculate such an error is through the use of a rolling mean average error and standard deviation about the mean.
-This allows for the typical variance of the data to be accounted for in the analysis, and anomalies defined as those that fall outside of a number of standard deviations from the mean.

-Unfortunately, the mean and standard deviations are not \textit{robust} against outliers in the dataset as they rely on the assumption that errors are gaussian.
-We instead make use of the \textit{median absolute deviation about the median} (MAD) to define the expected error in normal usage~\cite{leys2013deviation}.
+The standard approach of basing this threshold on the mean and standard deviations are, however, not \textit{robust} against outliers in the dataset due to their assumption that errors are Gaussian.
+We therefore calculate thresholds based on the \textit{median absolute deviation about the median} (MAD) to define the expected error in normal usage~\cite{leys2013deviation}.

-In contrast to the mean and standard deviation, the median is robust against outliers in the dataset; a small number of extreme events do not significantly alter its value.
-Similarly, by taking the median of the absolute deviations about the median as a measure of the statistical dispersion in the dataset, we avoid these anomalies from overly affecting the remaining data points.
+The median is robust against outliers in the dataset; a small number of extreme events do not significantly alter its value.
+Similarly, by taking the median of the absolute deviations about the median as a measure of the statistical dispersion in the dataset, we avoid anomalies from overly affecting the remaining data points.

-This approach allows the threshold for anomalies to expressed in terms of a number of median absolute deviations, similarly to typically used standard deviations about the mean.
 As a default, we consider events as anomalous if they fall outside of 2.5 median absolute deviations\footnote{Corresponding to roughly one expected false positive every 80 days.
 See \S{\ref{false-positives}} for an experimental analysis of false positives in our approach.} from the rolling median value.
 See \cite{leys2013deviation} for a discussion of the robustness of the median and MAD against outliers, and a justification of a 2.5 median absolute deviation threshold.